 Whether you find this fascinating or frightening, you’ll love this conversation with Eric Enge.
-Eric is my co-author on The Art of SEO, as well as the US Search Awards 2016 Search Personality of the Year, the Landes 2016 Search Marketer of the Year, and the CEO of Stone Temple Consulting, a 70-person digital marketing agency.
-While we’ll dig into the possibilities for the future, we’ll also explore what it means for us today, and how we can stay on top of SEO and organic Google rankings.
+Eric is my co-author on The Art of SEO, as well as the US Search Awards 2016 Search Personality of the Year, etc. While we’ll dig into the possibilities for the future, we’ll also explore what it means for us today, and how we can stay on top of SEO and organic Google rankings.

 - [01:04] – Stephan and Eric talk about how long they’ve known each other, and how they first met.

 - [03:26] – What comes to Rand’s mind as something that isn’t common knowledge, or about which there’s a lot of misinformation?

 - [07:54] – Stephan and Eric take a moment to differentiate machine learning versus AI for listeners who may not be familiar with the terms.